 Pramlintide may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: redness, swelling, bruising, or itching in the place where you injected pramlintideloss of appetitestomach painindigestionupset stomachexcessive tirednessdizzinesscoughingsore throatjoint pain
+Tell your doctor if any of these symptoms are severe or do not go away: redness, swelling, bruising, or itching at the pramlintide injection siteloss of appetitestomach painexcessive tirednessdizzinesscoughsore throatjoint pain

 Some side effects can be serious.
 If you experience any of the symptoms listed in the IMPORTANT WARNING section, call your doctor immediately.

 Pramlintide may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.